 Lot Line Adjustments standards for approval: In order to approve a Lot Line Adjustment the review authority must find that any lot involved in the adjustment whose existing area equals or exceeds the minimum lot area requirement of the applicable zone shall not become smaller than the minimum lot area requirement as a result of the adjustment.
-However, in addition to the minimum lot area requirement, the R-1/E-1 and R-2 zone zones also have a minimum lot width requirement.
-This amendment adds that in addition to the finding regarding minimum lot area, the review authority, in order to approve a lot line adjustment, must also find that any lot involved in the adjustment whose existing lot width is equals or exceeds the minimum lot width requirement of the applicable zone shall not become smaller than the minimum lot width requirement as a result of the adjustment.
-This amendment also includes several minor revisions to the existing development standards.
+However, in addition to the minimum lot area requirement, the R-1/E-1 and R-2 zone zones also have a minimum lot area, the review authority, in order to approve a lot line adjustment, must also find that any lot involved in the adjustment whose existing lot width is equals or exceeds the minimum lot width requirement of the applicable zone shall not become smaller than the minimum lot width requirement of the adjustment whose existing lot width is equals or exceeds the minimum lot width requirement as a result of the adjustment.
+This amendment also several minor revisions to the existing development standards.